Animal sanctuary fire in northwest Wisconsin kills 2 Great Danes

 The Great Dane Rescue of Minnesota and Wisconsin, southwest of Siren, also lost all of its supplies in Thursday morning’s fire.

-The sanctuary, roughly 17 miles, from the Minnesota border, serves the Midwest for in-home placement of Great Danes in as well as a permanent place for dogs that cannot be adopted for various reasons.
+The sanctuary, roughly 17 miles from the Minnesota border, serves the Midwest for in-home placement of Great Danes as well as a permanent place for dogs that cannot be adopted for various reasons.

 Rescue staff reported the fire in the 8200 block of Waldora Road about 7 a.m.
 The blaze was extinguished, and the circumstances about the fire remain under investigation.
 No people were inside at the time.